Serious Play Conference awarded the game ’13 Minutes Ago’ with a Silver Medal.

-Only an hour after launch the game was featured in 6 major Basque and Spanish online newspapers.
+Only an hour after launching the game, it was featured in 6 major Basque and Spanish online newspapers.

 The following day the game ratings showed a very suspicious pattern.
 There were only 5 star ratings and 1 star ratings.
 Nothing in between.
 It was expected that many people would rate it without playing it.